Skip to Content

 Air Permits Rule and Non-Rule Projects

-NEW Proposed Amendment to 30 TAC 116, Control of Air Pollution by Permits for New Construction or Modification and corresponding revisions to the state implementation plan (SIP).
+NEW Amendment to 30 TAC 116, Control of Air Pollution by Permits for New Construction or Modification and corresponding revisions to the state implementation plan (SIP).

 These changes are based on two new state laws (Senate Bill 763 and Senate Bill 2351), which require TCEQ to update its timelines for conducting protectiveness reviews and issuing and reviewing standard permits for certain types of permanent concrete batch plants.